POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/canimationvariableintegerchangehandler-class.md

 ## <a name="requirements"></a>Wymagania

-**Nagłówek:** afxanimationcontroller.h
+**Nagłówek:** afxanimationcontroller. h

-## <a name="canimationvariableintegerchangehandlercanimationvariableintegerchangehandler"></a><a name="canimationvariableintegerchangehandler"></a>CAnimationVariableIntegerChangeHandler::CAnimationVariableIntegerChangeHandler
+## <a name="canimationvariableintegerchangehandlercanimationvariableintegerchangehandler"></a><a name="canimationvariableintegerchangehandler"></a> CAnimationVariableIntegerChangeHandler::CAnimationVariableIntegerChangeHandler

-Konstruuje CAnimationVariableIntegerChangeHandler obiektu.
+Konstruuje obiekt CAnimationVariableIntegerChangeHandler.

 ```
 CAnimationVariableIntegerChangeHandler ();
 ```

-## <a name="canimationvariableintegerchangehandlercreateinstance"></a><a name="createinstance"></a>CAnimationVariableIntegerChangeHandler::CreateInstance CAnimationVariableIntegerChangeHandler::CreateInstance CAnimationVariableIntegerChangeHandler::CreateInstance CAni
+## <a name="canimationvariableintegerchangehandlercreateinstance"></a><a name="createinstance"></a> CAnimationVariableIntegerChangeHandler:: CreateInstance

-Tworzy wystąpienie CAnimationVariableIntegerChangeHandler wywołania zwrotnego.
+Tworzy wystąpienie wywołania zwrotnego CAnimationVariableIntegerChangeHandler.

 ```
 static COM_DECLSPEC_NOTHROW HRESULT CreateInstance(